Do you have questions about writing like, “How do I make a living as a writer?” or, “How do I write a bestselling book?”

-The Fifth Essential Question: How can you LIVE a story as interesting as the ones on the page?
+5. How can you live a story as interesting as the ones on the page?

-Because of you look at the writers we most admire they took risks with their lives.
+Look at the writers you most admire.
+See how they took risks with their lives?

 Ernest Hemingway, Mary Shelley, John Steinbeck, Virginia Woolf—they all lived lives as interesting as the ones they wrote about.
 Part of their marketing (their platform you might say) was based on how they lived, not just how they wrote.

-Your biggest asset as a writer is your experiences.
 How are you going to create experiences that help you be a better writer?
 How will this help you connect with multiple readers, instead of one particular type of person?